devavasadi999/ScalaTraining/README.md

 Both backend and frontend of EventManagement and CorporateEquipmentAllocation are deployed to VM.

-Week3 Project will be found in folder named "Week3Projects" It contains the following:
+Week3 Projects will be found in folder named "Week3Projects" It contains the following:

 1) EventMangement folder contains EventManagement project.